We conduct fair transactions with suppliers and build stronger mutual trust with them as partners who can grow with us.

 Recognizing the growing importance of crane operators, we have also launched a similar program, "Obayashi Excellent Operator Certification Program" in the fiscal year ended March 31, 2017, offering certification and higher pay for outstanding crane operators.
 So far, 30 operators have been certified in the first year of this program.
 We encourage self-awareness among supervisory foreman and hold regular networking sessions for supervisory foremen to heighten awareness and strengthen ties among the foremen.

 Networking sessions include lectures on safety, presentations by Construction Work Office managers on expectations and wishes, plus opinion exchanges on topics concerning improving efficiency and other matters, such as the five-day work week and creative ways to improve retention of young skilled workers.
-Around 80 people participated in these sessions in FY 2017.

 Supporting Recruiting Activities